Skip navigation

 Viral hepatitis elimination is possible

-• In Australia over 340,000 people are living with hepatitis B and hepatitis C.
+• Almost 300,000 people in Australia are living with either hepatitis B or hepatitis C.

 • Many are unaware of their condition.